 Don’t have plans this Halloween?
 Don’t stress!
 Going out is definitely not mandatory.

-Last Halloween, I didn’t do anything to celebrate because I was drowning in midterms.
+In second year, I didn’t do anything to celebrate because I was drowning in midterms.
 If your time constraints don’t allow it, or if you’re simply not interested, don’t feel bad!
 Sometimes, taking a break between studies to watch a short horror film is all you need.

 However you choose to spend your time is up to you, and nobody will judge you for it!
 Don’t feel pressured by FOMO either; like a cloud, it will pass.